egel/blog/content/blog/tasting_of_arch_linux.md

 ### Downloading basic packages
-> I have tried installation on my virual box then again on my laptop.
+> I have tried installation on my virtual box then again on my laptop.
 The problem that I face to, was internet connection through WiFi.
 There is several way of doing this.
 You can use `wifi-menu` to setup temporary connection for downloading packages and after installation setup `network-manager`.

 In this part we will format our partitions and enable Linux SWAP: